mollie/commercetools/docs/CreateOrderRefund.md

 }
 ```

-The line id within lines corresponds to the mollie order line ID.
+The id within lines corresponds to the mollie order line ID.

-In order to refund an entire order, leave 'lines' as an empty array - [].

 NB - if refunding an order again on the same payment, the `createOrderRefundResponse` field must be set to `null`